 That said, Coinbase keeps its rates lower than many of its competitors, such as CEX and Coinmama.
 No wonder the platform remains wildly popular!

 Which coins does Coinbase support?
-They include everybody's favorites:
+They include everybody's favourites:

 That said, Coinbase has been faithful about adding additional cryptos as its website continues to expand.
 These include lesser-known choices like ALGO, LOOM, and OMG.
 Here's the full breakdown of what Coinbase currently supports.